Ilias Kasidiaris: 2010s

+2020s

+In October 2020, the Athens Court of Appeals convicted Kasidiaris and other Golden Dawn members of directing and operating a criminal organisation in disguise, handing him a sentence of 13 years’ imprisonment, alongside all other senior members for the role they played at the head of the group.

+That landmark verdict followed revelations of violent, extremist actions tied to the party, including the murder of anti‑fascist artist Pavlos Fyssas and attacks on migrant workers, for which Golden Dawn members were also convicted.
+Although Kasidiaris continues to deny responsibility for specific violent acts and challenges elements of the case, the court’s judgment remains legally binding, and he is currently serving his sentence under Greek law.

 In 2020, Kasidiaris founded the National Party – Greeks.
 Following the exclusion of the National Party from both the May and June 2023 elections, Kasidiaris announced its "full support" for the Spartans political party.
 The Spartans party won 12 seats in the elections.
 In his first public statement after the election, Vasilis Stigkas openly thanked Kasidiaris for "[being] the fuel that has propelled us to [entering parliament]".

 On 27 July 2023, Kasidiaris announced that he would run for mayor of Athens.

 The Spartans political party fully supported him.

 His candidacy was made official on 10 August, and he was registered as a candidate on 10 September for the 2023 Athens Municipal Elections.

-On election day, he received 8,5% of the vote or 11,643 votes and he was elected to the Athens municipal council, but he has since resigned from the position.
+On election day, he received 8.5% of the vote or 11,643 votes and he was elected to the Athens municipal council, but he has since resigned from the position.

 The Spartans were barred from participating in the 2024 European Parliament elections.
 In the 2024 European elections, Kasidiaris declared that he would vote for retired artillery officer Charalambos Giotis, head of a municipal faction in the municipality of Athens that was on the Patriots party's ballot.
 Subsequently, the candidate received almost double the number of crosses from the party's president himself, Prodromos Emfietzoglou.

 In 2025, a judicial investigation by the Prosecutor of Greece’s Supreme Civil and Criminal Court, led to the indictment of the entire parliamentary group for electoral fraud, with Kasidiaris also charged for instigating the fraud.
-In May 2025, the Court of Appeal unanimously acquitted all 11 accused MPs, including Kasidiaris, finding no evidence that they had misled voters."
+In May 2025, the Court of Appeal unanimously acquitted all 11 accused MPs, including Kasidiaris, finding no evidence that they had misled voters.